Syrian wins Arab Idol contest, steers clear of politics

 Hazim Sharif steered clear of specific political references in interviews and Facebook messages after his victory, which was broadcast to millions of viewers across the Middle East.

-People posted videos on social media which they said showed celebrations in the northern city of Aleppo, which is at the centre of a fierce battle between pro-government forces and insurgent groups.
+People posted videos on social media which they said showed celebrations in the northern city of Aleppo, which is at the center of a fierce battle between pro-government forces and insurgent groups.

 In the government-held capital Damascus, people celebrated in restaurants and waved the Syrian national flag in the streets.